PBearson/esp32-ecc608-dht22-lcd1602/README.md

 ### Hardware Setup

-The hardware setup is minimal, since our board incorporates the necesssary modules and sensors.
+The hardware setup is minimal, since our board incorporates the necessary modules and sensors.
 See below:

 ![Setup](setup.jpg)